Archaic Triad

-The Archaic Triad is a hypothetical divine triad, consisting of the three allegedly original deities worshipped on the Capitoline Hill in Rome: Jupiter, Mars and Quirinus.
-This structure was no longer clearly detectable in later times, and only traces of it have been identified from various literary sources and other testimonies.
-Many scholars dispute the validity of this identification.
+The Archaic Triad is a hypothetical divine triad, supposed to consist of the presumed three original deities worshipped on the Capitoline Hill in Rome: Jupiter, Mars, and Quirinus.
+This structure was no longer clearly detectable in later times; only traces of it have been identified from various literary sources and other testimonies, and many scholars dispute the validity of this identification.

 Description

 Georg Wissowa, in his manual of the Roman religion, identified the structure as a triad on the grounds of the existence in Rome of the three flamines maiores, who carry out service to these three gods.
-He remarked that this triadic structure looks to be predominant in many sacred formulae which go back to the most ancient period and noted its pivotal role in determining the ordo sacerdotum, the hierarchy of dignity of Roman priests: Rex Sacrorum, Flamen Dialis, Flamen Martialis, Flamen Quirinalis and Pontifex Maximus in order of decreasing dignity and importance.
+He remarked that this triadic structure looks to be predominant in many sacred formulae which go back to the most ancient period and noted its pivotal role in determining the ordo sacerdotum, the hierarchy of dignity of Roman priests: Rex Sacrorum, Flamen Dialis, Flamen Martialis, Flamen Quirinalis, and Pontifex Maximus in order of decreasing dignity and importance.
 He remarked that since such an order no longer reflected the real influence and relationships of power among priests in the later times, it should have reflected a hierarchy of the earliest phase of Roman religion.
+(Note: (Wissowa 1912) cited the following sources as supporting the existence of this triad: Servius ad Aeneidem VIII 663 on the ritual of the Salii, priests who use the ancilia in their ceremonies and are under the patronage of Jupiter, Mars, and Quirinus; Polybius Hist.
+III 25, 6 in occasion of a treaty stipulated by the fetials between Rome and Carthage; Livy VIII 9, 6 in the formula of the devotio of Decius Mus; Festus s.v. spolia opima, along with Plutarch Marcellus 8, Servius ad Aeneidem VI 860 on the same topic.)

-Wissowa identified the presence of such a triad also in the Umbrian ritual of Iguvium where only Iove, Marte and Vofionus are granted the epithet of Grabovius and the fact that in Rome the three flamines maiores are all involved in a peculiar way in the cult of goddess Fides.
+Wissowa identified the presence of such a triad also in the Umbrian ritual of Iguvium where only Iove, Marte, and Vofionus were granted the epithet Grabovius, and the fact that in Rome the three flamines maiores are all involved in a peculiar way in the cult of goddess Fides.

 However Wissowa did not pursue further the analysis of the meaning and function of the structure (which he called Göttersystem) he had identified.